fiv2001/chess_bot/README.md

 1. Download a chess GUI.
 For example, you can take arena : http://www.playwitharena.de/.

-2. Install main.exe as a chess engine in the GUI.
+2. Download the main.exe file.
+Install main.exe as a chess engine in the GUI.
 If you are using an arena, click engine -> install new engine, then choose main.exe.

 3. Play against this engine in a GUI.